The Ultimate Guide to Visiting the Cliffs of Moher Ireland

 The Burren & Cliffs of Moher UNESCO Global Geopark has an area of 530 km2, it is bounded by Atlantic coastal cliffs (10-200 m high) to the west, the Gort lowlands to the East and by low hilly terrain to the south.
 Much of the land is at an elevation of 100 m-200 m above sea level; the highest point is Slieve Elva at 344 m.

-How many tourists visit the cliffs of Moher per year?
 The cliffs rank among the most visited tourist sites in Ireland, with around 1.5 million visits per year.

-What is the weather for Cliffs of Moher?
 The weather at the Cliffs can be very changeable, rainy and windy one minute bright sunshine the next.
 You can get accurate weather conditions by checking the national weather service on the day you plan to visit.

-Can I do a day trip to the Cliffs of Moher?
 The drive from Dublin takes around 3 hours but a day trip is possible as long as you leave early or better yet stay overnight to head out to see the rest of the Wild Atlantic Way.

-Are the Cliffs of Moher free?
+very foggy at the Cliffs of Moher

-Parking at the Cliffs of Moher
+What is Parking like at the Cliffs of Moher?

 On your arrival at the Cliffs of Moher, you park in the main car park on the opposite side of the road from the visitor centre.
 You can purchase your admission ticket at the entry cabins which includes unlimited car parking.